 It’s a straightforward question.
 Some might say it’s blindingly obvious.
 And yet it’s amazing how often this question is NOT asked by interviewers who instead waste everyone’s time with beauty pageant, talk show, or trivia questions.

-A company is in good shape if they have an interviewer who knows how to cut through the crap about 5-year plans and fundamental personality flaws and focuses on the one thing that really matters – the job they are trying to fill.
+A company is in good shape if they have interviewers who know how to cut through the crap about 5-year plans and fundamental personality flaws and focuses on the one thing that really matters – the job they are trying to fill and whether or not you can do it.
 As a job applicant, the more time you and the person interviewing you spend discussing THIS question, the greater the chances are that you are being seriously considered for the position.

 The Question Before the Question

-Before you can provide an answer to The One Question That Matters, you have to answer another question:
+Before you can provide a good answer to The One Question That Matters, you have to answer another question:

 Generally, what happens is the HR rep brings in candidates who look “okay” on paper, hands the decision-maker the candidates' credentials hours or minutes before the interview, and when the interviewer figures out the candidate isn't right for the position, they fall back on the beauty pageant, talk show, or trivia questions in order to kill time.

 Job board descriptions and want-ads tend to contribute to the lack of information about jobs.
-Cutting down words that describe a position saves money, but doesn't help to give a good picture of what a job actually involves.
-And, as a job seeker, if you don’t really know what the job is, how can you be expected to convince anyone you are the one who should do it?
+Cutting down on the number of words in a an ad that describe a position saves money, but doesn't help to give a good picture of what a job actually involves.
+And, as a job seeker, if you don’t really know what the job involves, how can you be expected to convince anyone you are the one who should do it?

-It’s not like this for all industries, especially ones with jobs that produce tangible outputs that can be traced back to a specific person.
-It’s relatively easy to judge if a person is a good plumber, doctor, race car driver, fruit picker, or chef.
+It’s not like this for all industries, especially ones with jobs that, for example, produce tangible outputs that can be traced back to a specific person.
+It’s relatively easy to judge if a person is a good plumber, actor, race car driver, fruit picker, or cook.
 But many jobs today are not as cut-and-dried.

 In jobs that don’t use or require testing or certification, it’s easy for interviewers to fall back on that one short, formal meeting to figure out who is qualified, obscuring the fact that the only way you’re really going to get to know somebody is to work with them on a regular basis.
 In this type of environment, your chances of getting a job are at best random.